Hobro: Sport

 Hobro IK is a football club based in Hobro who currently play in the Danish First Division.

 Transportation

 Rail

 Front facade of Hobro railway station.

 Hobro is served by Hobro railway station.
-It is located on the Randers-Aalborg railway line and offers direct InterCity services to Copenhagen and Aalborg and regional train services to Aarhus and Aalborg.

-The station was initiated on 15 June 1893.
-The stations present facade was made simultaneously with the construction of the harbor line in 1899–1901.
-The harbour line was then removed in 1966.
+It is located on the Randers–Aalborg railway line and offers direct InterCity services to Copenhagen and Aalborg and regional train services to Aalborg.
+The station was opened on 15 June 1893.
+The station's present passenger building was built simultaneously with the construction of the harbour line in 1899–1901.
+The harbour line was removed in 1966.